Julie Talma: Early years

 Louise-Julie Carreau was born on 8 January 1756.
 Her mother was Marie Careau.
 Her father, Francois Pioch de Pézenas, did not recognise her until much later.
 Julie's mother abandoned her when she was very young.
 Pierre Gueullette de Maucroix, the king's adviser-in-Council of the Indies, rescued her from the streets.
 He taught her to read and write, taught her polite manners and after two years enrolled her in the Opera's ballet corps.
 As a dancer she performed in Jean-Philippe Rameau's ballet Castor et Pollux.

 Julie Carreau became the mistress of François-Antoine de Flandre de Brunville, with whom she had a son, Alexis-Pierre-Louis (1777).

-She was then the mistress of the viscount Joseph Alexandre de Ségur, who established her in a private mansion and with whom she had another son, Alexandre-Félix Ségur (1781).
+She was then the mistress of the viscount Joseph Alexandre de Ségur, who established her in a private mansion and with whom she had another son, Alexandre-Félix Ségur (1781–1805).
 Ségur, who loved her, thought she would be the Ninon de l'Enclos of the 18th century.
 Finally she was the mistress of a M. Saint-Léger, who gave her a third son, Jules.
 All of her sons would die during her lifetime.

 Julie Carreau used the money from her protectors in real estate speculation in the Chaussée d'Antin district, with architects such as Alexandre-Théodore Brongniart and Claude Nicolas Ledoux, and made a small fortune.

-She bought a town house on the Rue de la Chaussée d’Antin in 1776.

-In 1781 the architect François-Victor Perrard de Montreuil sold her the house on the Rue Chantereine where Ségur had installed her.
+She bought a town house on the Rue de la Chaussée-d'Antin in 1776.
+In 1781 the architect François-Victor Perrard de Montreuil sold her the Hôtel de Ségur, the house on the Rue Chantereine where Ségur had installed her.
 Julie Carreau held a salon in this house.
 Her private room was decorated with an anonymous frieze that represented the Arts, the Muses, Apollo, Venus and Cupid.